CelvinBraun/small-python-challenges/README.md

-# small-python-challenges
+# Small Python Challenges
-Small Python challenges
+This is my repo for all small things, where I don´t need an own repo for.